AgentsCentral/agentJ/README.md

     //Configure the OpenAIConfig(temperature, API_KEY).
 Make sure the temperature is supported by the model private static final OpenAIConfig config = new OpenAIConfig(1D, System.getenv("OPEN_AI_KEY"));

-   //Setup the tool bag of the weather agent
+   //Setup the tool bag of the weather agentic
     private static final ToolBag weatherTools = new ToolBag() {
         private final WeatherAPI api = new WeatherAPI();